 - 2. The church at Colossians were to conduct their lives in a manner that would naturally represent their walk with their Saviour Jesus Christ.
-This was obviously not the case with many there. - 3.
-Their walk was to be such that they would identify those that were either unbelieving gentiles or the un circumcision, the Jewish unbeliever. - 4.
+This was obviously not the case with many of the church congregation there. - 3.
+Their walk was to be such that they would identify those that were either unbelieving gentiles or the uncircumcision, referring to the Jewish unbeliever.

 The instruction was to "walk toward them".
-This is to make an effect to engage with the hope of converting them through the gospel message. - In which direction are we all walking? - Is it to Jesus or away from Jesus?
+This is to make an effect to engage with the hope of converting them through the gospel message.

+✓ In which direction are you walking?